What I Wish I Knew Before I Started Breastfeeding

 You May Feel Like All You Do is Breastfeed

 During the first few months of your baby’s life, it can feel like you are constantly breastfeeding.
 And, you kind of are.
-In order to reduce engorgement, nourish and grow your baby, and establish a good milk supply, you should be nursing or pumping between 8 and 12 times every day in those first months.
+To reduce engorgement, nourish and help your baby develop, and establish a good milk supply, you should be nursing or pumping between 8 and 12 times every day in those first months.
 But don’t worry, this doesn’t last forever!
-As your milk supply increases and your baby gets older, the breaks between feedings will get longer.
+As your milk supply increases and your baby gets older, the breaks between feedings will naturally become longer.

 You’ll Be Hungry and Thirsty

 Breastfeeding takes a lot of energy, which burns calories and depletes hydration.
 In the first 3 to 12 months postpartum, your body burns between 300-500 calories a day producing breast milk, so it’s no wonder you’re hungry and thirsty.

 After roughly 9 months of having to avoid many types of food, it’s freeing to know that there are far fewer restrictions when breastfeeding.
 You should still try to continue to eat a healthy, well-balanced diet to ensure you and your little one are getting all of the nutrients you need.

 But, you can chow down on all the sushi, lunch meat, and soft cheeses you want.
 Just be sure to watch for any fussiness or gassiness from your baby, as some babies can be sensitive to your breast milk after you eat certain foods.

 The actual act of nursing or pumping is something only you can do, but there are many ways your partner can help out.
 Have them bottle feed in the middle of the night, burp baby after a nursing session, or get you a glass of water while you’re pumping on the couch.
 It can also be helpful to have your partner sit in on meetings with lactation consultants so they can support you if you’re struggling.